Apple can’t check app for malicious software

 The app is saved as an exception to your security settings, and you can open it at any time by double-clicking it, just as you do with any registered app.

-Note: You can also grant an exception for a blocked app by clicking the Open Anyway button in the General pane of Security & Privacy preferences.
+Note: You can also grant an exception for a blocked app by clicking the Open Anyway button in Privacy & Security settings.
 This button is available for about an hour after you try to open the app.

-To change these preferences on your Mac, choose Apple menu > System Preferences, click Security & Privacy , then click General.
+To change these settings on your Mac, choose Apple menu > System Settings, then click Privacy & Security in the sidebar.
+(You may need to scroll down.)

 You can learn more about how and why your Mac is protected.
 See the Apple Support article Safely open apps on your Mac.